prilter/str/README.md

 # str
 Modern library for work with new type(str).
-Based on c++ std string library
+Based on c++ std string library and default python functions

 # Using guide
  1) Build the library: